eduasinco/ComeAqui/README.md

 # ComeAqui

-App creating a community where you can eat or pick food from another house near you
+App for creating a community where you can eat or pick food from another house near you